OpenAstronomy/pyastro/pages/2017/index.rst

 Organising Committee
 ####################
-The organising committee consists of: Stuart Mumford, Matt Craig, Kelle Cruz, Daniela Huppenkothen, Abigail Stevens and Erik Tollerud.
+The organising committee consists of: Stuart Mumford (chair), Matt Craig, Kelle Cruz, Daniela Huppenkothen, Abigail Stevens and Erik Tollerud.

 If you want to contact the SOC you can email python.in.astronomy.soc@gmail.com.